paazmaya.fi

 }

-The SVG version is essentially needed for mobile browsers, namely Webkit-based.
+The SVG format is crucial for mobile browsers, especially Webkit-based ones.